Ankr-network/ankr-docs/pages/stake/for-integrators/dev-details/bnb-liquid-staking-mechanics.md

 5. After the `UnbondTime`, `intermediaryAddress` receives `undelegated(unbonded)` funds.
 Then the BNB backend service makes a cross-chain transaction to `operatorAddress` on BNB Chain.

 6. Upon the cross-transaction completion, the unstaked amount ends up at `operatorAddress`.
 Then the BNB backend service executes `BinancePool::distributeRewards({value: totalPendingAmount})` on BNB Chain to distribute stakes and rewards to the users.

+### The unstake process

+To understand the Step 4 through 6 clearer, look at the following description.
+1. Ankr accumulated all the unstaking transaction from Liquid Staking users in a pool.
+2. Once every 24 hours, Ankr check if there is a validator that doesn't have a pending unstaking transaction.
+3. If such validator is found, Ankr sends an unstaking transaction to it.
+The amount in this transaction is an aggregate of all the total users unstaking transactions since the last Ankr unstaking transaction.
+4. The transaction takes 7 days to be processes, which is the BNB Chain unbond time period.
+5. After the unbond time period ends, Ankr receives the unstaked funds and redistributes them to the users.

 ## Additional information